nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User presses the DOWN button.
-2. EduMate shows a next command in the command box.
+2. EduMate shows the next command in the command box.

    Use case ends.